B2B PR Agency Guide: What B2B Public Relations Delivers in 2026

 B2B PR by Industry

 B2B PR is not one-size-fits-all.
-The media landscape, buyer psychology, and communications challenges vary significantly across industries.
-Here is how B2B PR works in practice across five key sectors.
+The media landscape, buyer psychology, and communications challenges vary significantly across categories.
+Here is how B2B PR works in practice across five of the technology sectors where Salient operates.

 SaaS and Software PR

 Key priorities include category positioning, product launch coverage, and executive thought leadership in the publications enterprise buyers read during vendor evaluation.
-Learn more about Salient's SaaS and software PR work.
+Learn more about Salient's SaaS PR work.

-Energy and cleantech companies operate in a space where policy, regulation, and public perception intersect with commercial interests.
-PR in this sector requires navigating all three simultaneously, building credibility with industry buyers while maintaining visibility with the policymakers and investors who shape the market.
+Sustainability and cleantech companies operate where policy, regulation, capital markets, and commercial interests intersect.
+PR in this sector requires navigating all of them simultaneously, building credibility with industry buyers while maintaining visibility with the policymakers, investors, and analysts who shape the market.

-Thought leadership, regulatory commentary, and positioning around sustainability outcomes are central to any effective energy PR strategy.
-Learn more about Salient's energy and cleantech PR work.
+Thought leadership, regulatory commentary, and positioning around measurable sustainability outcomes are central to any effective cleantech PR strategy.
+Learn more about Salient's sustainability PR work.

 How to Choose a B2B PR Agency

 Choosing a B2B PR agency is a significant commitment.
-Contracts typically run 6-12 months minimum, retainers are a recurring budget line, and the wrong choice costs you time you cannot get back.
+Contracts typically run 6 to 12 months minimum, retainers are a recurring budget line, and the wrong choice costs you time you cannot get back.
 Here is how to evaluate your options without wasting either.

 Evaluation Criteria